The forces of ratings inflation

 The same is true in games.
 Poorly designed and obscure board games do not appear on BGG at all and would be rated poorly if they did.7 When I rate a game on BGG, I still cannot avoid comparing it to all of my other memories of board games, including the ones that are so bad that nobody has bothered adding them to the database.
 There is a horizon of notability and effort underneath selection bias that hides a lot of chaff from view.
 It’s consumed, but it isn’t rated.
 Call it the data-entry bias.

 In an even larger context, consumers actively seek pleasure.
-They watch those movies that they expect to enjoy and they’re usually right in predicting their own pleasure.
+Goodreads, therefore, is not named “Allreads”.
+Most of us do what we expect to enjoy and we’re usually right in predicting our own pleasure.
 Watching random feature films listed on IMDb would, hypothetically, fill out the bell curve on IMDb and send the median rating closer to the midpoint of the scale.
+That’s one of the reasons why professional critics, not bound to a genre, were more critical in the 1980–2015 era: They had to watch a variety of films instead of what they expected to like.
 However, it is an open question as to what extent users on IMDb actually compare the works they rate to inferior works they know about but do not rate.
 It is another open question whether they try to compensate for the former effect.

 Selection bias skews ratings higher through one more effect.
 As shown here, on IMDb, series are rated higher than movies, and episodes of series are rated even higher than complete series.
-It is possible for a whole to be worse than its individual parts, but it is not likely that individual episodes are systematically better on average than the shows they constitute.
-It is also not likely that movies, produced at greater cost and care, are generally less enjoyable than television to audiences on IMDb, yet they are certainly rated that way.
+It is not likely that individual episodes are systematically better on average than the shows they constitute.
+It is also not likely that movies, produced at greater cost and care, are generally less enjoyable than television to audiences on IMDb, yet that is how they’re rated.

 One of the reasons why episodes skew especially high is that, like viral videos, they are shorter, less complex than movies or series.
 They require a smaller investment per episode and their sheer simplicity provides cognitive ease, which is pleasurable.
 This is especially true for television up through the mid-1990s, which was usually episodic, but it is less true for modern television, which requires investment to keep up with serialized narratives.